 - (c) This category includes investments with both long and short positions in equity or equity-related securities in global emerging markets, including Latin America and Asia. - (d) This category includes investments with both long and short positions in equity or equity-related securities listed or traded on an exchange or regulated market on a global basis. - (e) This category includes investments in primarily debt or debt-like securities that are globally diversified. - (f) This category includes investments with both long and short positions in both debt and equity or related securities in energy, gas, mining, and oilfields.
 These investments include both public and private companies. - (g) This category includes investment positions in both distressed debt and equity securities and other event-driven investments such as broker merger or acquisition deals.
-These investments include both U.S. and non-U.S. securities/companies. - (h) This category includes investments in private equity within growth sectors around the globe, including China, Indonesia, and Sub-Saharan Africa - (i) This category includes investments in private equity in the health care industry. - (j) This category includes investments in private equity related to the industrial sector. - (k) This category includes investments in private equity specializing in the acquisition and recapitalization of private middle-market companies - (l) This category includes investments in venture capital private equity. - (m) This category includes investments in both debt and equity positions in the sectors of agriculture; oil and gas exploration; and power, utility, and energy infrastructure. - (n) This category includes investments in both debt and equity positions in real estate and real-estate-related securities and businesses. - (o) This category includes investments with both long and short positions in equity or equity-related securities in the U.S. in a range of industries.
+These investments include both U.S. and non-U.S. securities/companies. - (h) This category includes investments in private equity related to travel, lodging, leisure, entertainment, and similar businesses. - (i) This category includes investments in private equity within growth sectors around the globe, including China, Indonesia, and Sub-Saharan Africa. - (j) This category includes investments in private equity in the health care industry. - (k) This category includes investments in private equity related to the industrial sector. - (l) This category includes investments in private equity specializing in the acquisition and recapitalization of private middle-market companies. - (m) This category includes investments in venture capital private equity. - (n) This category includes investments in both debt and equity positions in the sectors of agriculture; oil and gas exploration; and power, utility, and energy infrastructure. - (o) This category includes investments in both debt and equity positions in real estate and real-estate-related securities and businesses. - (p) This category includes investments with both long and short positions in equity or equity-related securities in the U.S. in a range of industries.